repooooo/backend/README.md

 - **Authentication Service** (`microservices/auth/`): This submodule contains the authentication service responsible for handling user authentication and authorization.
 - **Email Service** (`microservices/email/`): This submodule contains the email service responsible for managing and sending emails.
-- **Protos** (`microservices/protos/`): This submodule contains the Protobuf files that define data structures and APIs for communication between microservices.

 ### Infrastructure